-As the nights pull closer to the winter solstice and we look forward to the holidays and new year the concern at the forefront of your mind might not be your holiday home insurance policy.
-However, December is also the month when HH940 the Winter Warranty endorsement comes into force and it’s important to make sure that your property is protected.
+As the nights grow longer and the temperature drops we look forward to the holidays and New Year, the concern at the forefront of your mind might not be your holiday home insurance policy.
+However, winter is a time when your holiday home or second property may be more vulnerable, in particular to burst pipes.

 A burst pipe at any property is an experience best avoided, but in a holiday home that may only be visited sporadically it can be particularly traumatic as some time can pass before the discovery of the damage.
 Taking preventative measures can help: